cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 pip install {{ name.lower().replace("-", "_") }}
 ```

+{% endif %}

-### Is the code from the repository installable in a straight-forward manner?
+### 6. Is the code from the repository installable in a straight-forward manner?

 {% if has_setup %}
 Yes.